 The issue of whether to incorporate your business or not is a common question among prospective business owners.
+How to form an llc or s-corp is another one.
 It’s also an exciting one, as it’s the next step in a journey to a successful business.

 There are several types of business structures to choose from, including an LLC, C-Corp, Nonprofit, Professional Corporation, and S-Corp.
 Many small business owners elect to pick either an LLC or an S-Corp as their preferred business structure.